dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 # list existsing templates
 openstack coe cluster template list

+# PLEASE NOTE: if in your project space there is no cmsweb templates
+# you may create them as following (the script will create
+# cmsweb-template-stable which we will use below):
+./scripts/create_templates.sh

 # create a cmsweb cluster from specific template (cmsweb-template-stable)
 openstack coe cluster create --keypair cloud --cluster-template cmsweb-template-stable cmsweb